Superstitions are among issues that have long been perceived to have some unrevealed secrets as their origins.

 - The inclination of the Earth’s axis relative to the plane of its rotation around the sun is 23.5o

-Passing of a black cat on your way may lead to a bad luck for you.
+- Passing of a black cat on your way may lead to bad luck for you.

-Giving your gloves as a gift to someone may lead to unfortunate future for him.
+- Giving your gloves as a gift to someone may lead to an unfortunate future for them.

-Although none of these ideas have any ration behind this common belief, the idea is so deep rooted that it has spread to other cultures and even non-religious people.
+Although none of these ideas has any ration behind this common belief, the idea is so deep-rooted that it has spread to other cultures and even non-religious people.

 Quantum mechanics and superstitions